jzohrab/logkeys/README.md

 list](https://github.com/kernc/logkeys/issues).
 When opening new issues, always provide a good summary and description.

+## Contribute

 You are more than welcome to implement unreasonable features yourself, as well as hack the program to your liking.

-If you are a pr0, please answer the few questions commented in the source.
+If you have suggestions, or are a pr0 and can answer any of the questions in the source, please contribute:

-Thanks.
+1. Fork this project
+1. Create your feature branch (`git checkout -b my-new-feature`)
+1. Commit your changes (`git commit -am 'Add some feature'`)
+1. Push to the branch (`git push origin my-new-feature`)
+1. Create new Pull Request

 ## Licence